 Landlords and investors are being asked to work collaboratively with High Street businesses unable to pay their bills during the COVID-19 pandemic.

 The ban on evictions for residential property continues for four weeks, taking the total ban to six months.

-A new six month notice period is to be in place until at least 31 March 2021.
+A new notice period is to be in place until May 2021.

 Once eviction hearings restart, the judiciary will carefully prioritise the most serious cases including those involving anti-social behaviour and domestic abuse.

 Government Trade Credit Insurance guarantee

 Businesses with supply chains which rely on Trade Credit Insurance and who are experiencing difficulties maintaining cover due to coronavirus will get support from the government, the Economic Secretary to the Treasury, John Glen has announced.